 All IWPR FWS employees must have good computer skills, excellent writing and communication skills, and an interest in women's issues.
 Prior office experience is desirable, as work-study employees are responsible for a certain amount of general office work, such as photocopying, answering phones, and filing.
 IWPR is committed to diversity and encourages people of all ethnic, cultural, economic, and sexual orientations to apply.

 Fall positions generally last from September to December, though start and end dates are flexible.
 Federal work study assistants are paid on an hourly basis through their school’s student employment offices, and must work a minimum of 10 hours per week.
 Schedules and hours are based on each student’s FWS award and availability.

-The Institute will offer federal work-study positions in four areas for the Spring 2015 semester:
+The Institute will offer federal work study (FWS) positions in four areas for the Fall 2015 semester:

 Qualifications: Strong organizational skills, good interpersonal skills, interest in policy research and women’s issues; and experience with statistics, economics or social sciences through coursework.
 Familiarity with Microsoft Word and Excel required; knowledge of STATA, SPSS, or graphics software is a plus.
 Qualitative research skills also a plus.

 Intern will provide administrative and editorial support to the communications team.
 Duties include: assisting with proofreading; distributing e-newsletters and new releases; updating IWPR blogs and social media; building media lists and managing databases; tracking news clips; assisting with layout and design of IWPR products; answering phones; and filing.

 Qualifications: Creative, innovative, and detail-oriented individual with good writing and computer skills; knowledge and experience with Twitter, Facebook, and LinkedIn; knowledge of Adobe InDesign, Adobe Photoshop, Quark Xpress, or other desktop publishing software; layout and web design experience with content management systems (CMS) a plus.